PetCaseFinder

 Plain-English summary

-A 16-hour-old white foal, born to a registered quarter horse mare, was seen by a veterinarian because it was showing signs of colic, which is a type of belly pain.
-The foal was diagnosed with Overo lethal white syndrome, a genetic condition that affects the intestines and prevents normal digestion.
-DNA testing confirmed this diagnosis, but unfortunately, there is no treatment available for this condition.
-Because of this, the decision was made to euthanize the foal to prevent suffering.
+A 16-hour-old white foal born to a registered quarter horse mare was brought in for signs of colic, which is a type of abdominal pain.
+The foal was diagnosed with Overo lethal white syndrome, a genetic condition that leads to severe intestinal problems.
+Unfortunately, there is no treatment for this syndrome, and the decision was made to euthanize the foal to prevent suffering.

 Abstract